ActuallyLinkhe/actuallylinkhe.github.io/README.md

 if broken head to https://actuallylinkhe.neocities.org/

-i don't have money to renew the domain rn so the lnkstudios.art link is broken, use neocities or github.io
+i probably won't ever renew lnkstudios.art, so link is broken. use neocities or github.io